vitorfgd/GitignoreAutomationUnity3D/README.md

 6) If there are no errors or warnings, you should have a .gitignore file inside your project folder;

+## Executing

+When executing this file, you should receive several messages while the script add contents to your .gitignore file.

+After adding the default value, you'll be prompt with the following message: **Would you like to add 'unitypackage' to your .gitignore file?
+[1] Yes - [0] No.**.
+Select your option and press enter.
+This will guarantee that exported unitypackages will not be ignored.

 ## Contributing

 1. Fork the repository on Github;